 Why Take a Communication Device?

-- Be running late and need to stay an extra night
+- Running late or needing to stay an extra night out

 Communication Devices

-Remember – if you have a device, learn how to use it.
+Remember – if you have a device, learn how to use it before you head out.

 What are they?